 The EF 100mm f/2.8 Macro USM from Canon mixes a comfortable short telephoto focal length with a short working distance.
 As a macro lens, first and foremost, this lens affords a life-size, 1:1 maximum magnification along with a 1′ minimum focusing distance and the 100mm focal length is also well-suited for portraiture and other mid-length subjects.
 Benefitting image quality, one ultra-low dispersion element is featured, which limits color fringing and chromatic aberrations for high clarity, and a Super Spectra coating is also applied to suppress flare and ghosting for improved contrast.
 A three-group internal floating focusing system is also used to maintain image quality throughout the entire focus range and Ultrasonic Motor provides quick and quiet autofocus performance, along with full-time manual focus control.

 The EF 180mm f/3.5L Macro USM from Canon is an L-series prime well-suited for high detail shooting with a comfortable working distance.
 For macro applications, this lens affords a life-size, 1:1 maximum magnification along with a 1.6′ minimum focusing distance; however, its long focal length is also ideal for portraiture and other closely cropped mid-length shooting needs.
-Concerning its optical design, three ultra-low dispersion elements are used to control color fringing and chromatic aberrations and a Super Spectra coating have been applied to reduce flare and ghosting.
+Concerning its optical design, three ultra-low dispersion elements are used to control color fringing and chromatic aberrations and a Super Spectra coating has been applied to reduce flare and ghosting.
 Benefitting these assets is an internal floating focusing system that works to maintain image quality throughout the entire focus range.
 An Ultrasonic Motor is used to provide quick and quiet autofocus performance, along with full-time manual focus, and a Focus Limiter function helps to ensure fast focus speeds.
-Additionally, this lens is weather-sealed for use in trying environmental conditions and it has a removable rotating tripod collar to benefit working atop a tripod or monopod.
+Additionally, this lens is weather-sealed for use in trying environmental conditions and it has a removable rotating tripod collar to benefit from working with a tripod or monopod.

 The Canon EF-mount 105mm f/2.8 EX DG OS HSM Macro from Sigma is a short-telephoto prime characterized by its ability to achieve a 1:1, life-size magnification along with a 1′ minimum focusing distance for macro applications.
 The optical design employs two SLD elements to virtually eliminate chromatic aberrations and color fringing throughout the focusing range for improved clarity and color rendering.
 A Super Multi-Layer Coating has also been applied for greater contrast when working in strong lighting conditions.